-The Associate Provost for Equity and Diversity and Title IX Coordinator shall have discretionary authority to construe and interpret this procedural document, and to determine the meaning of any disputed or uncertain provisions.
-In the course of any process under this procedural document, the Associate Provost for Equity and Diversity and Title IX Coordinator may make minor modifications to procedures that do not materially jeopardize the fairness owed to any party.
-The Associate Provost for Equity and Diversity and Title IX Coordinator may also vary procedures materially with notice (on the university website, with the appropriate effective date identified) upon determining that changes to law or regulation, or interpretations thereof, require policy or procedural alterations not reflected in this document.
+The Title IX Coordinator and Equity and Diversity Officer shall have discretionary authority to construe and interpret this procedural document, and to determine the meaning of any disputed or uncertain provisions.
+In the course of any process under this procedural document, the Title IX Coordinator and Equity and Diversity Officer may make minor modifications to procedures that do not materially jeopardize the fairness owed to any party.
+The Title IX Coordinator and Equity and Diversity Officer may also vary procedures materially with notice (on the university website, with the appropriate effective date identified) upon determining that changes to law or regulation, or interpretations thereof, require policy or procedural alterations not reflected in this document.
 If government laws or regulations change - or court decisions alter - the requirements in a way that impacts this document, this procedural document will be construed to comply with the most recent government regulations or holdings.